Practical emergency planning for schools & colleges

 Features designed for schools

-Everything schools need to create clear, compliant emergency procedures that work in practice.
+Everything schools need to create clear, tailored emergency procedures that work in practice.

 Step-by-step plan builder

-Create compliant emergency procedures with guided intuitive online forms including embedded training.
+Create clear, documented emergency procedures with guided intuitive online forms including embedded training.

 Tailored emergency plans